RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Paint Box/Paint Box - notes.md

 In this project, children will learn how to broadcast messages between sprites.

 #Resources
 For this project, Scratch 2 should be used.
-Scratch 2 can either be used <a href="http://scratch.mit.edu/projects/editor/">online</a> or <a href="http://scratch.mit.edu/scratch2download/">offline</a>.
+Scratch 2 can either be used online at [jumpto.cc/scratch-on](http://jumpto.cc/scratch-on) or can be downloaded from [jumpto.cc/scratch-off](http://jumpto.cc/scratch-off) and used offline.

 You can find a completed version of this project <a href="http://scratch.mit.edu/projects/28541444/#editor">online</a>, or it can be downloaded by clicking the 'Download Project Materials' link for this project, which contains:

 + PaintBox.sb2

-There is also a version of this project with the <a href="http://scratch.mit.edu/projects/37836992/#editor">external resources pre-loaded</a>:
+There is also a version of this project with the external resources pre-loaded.
+This is available online at [jumpto.cc/paint-resources](http://jumpto.cc/paint-resources), or in the downloadable project materials, which contains:

 + PaintBoxResources.sb2